wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 What are the rows and columns?
 What is the "tpm" acronym standing for?
 How is it calculated?
 What is the difference with the widely used RPKM/FPKM?
 Why is it better to use TPMs instead of FPKMs as expression unit?
 This blog post can be useful <https://haroldpimentel.wordpress.com/2014/05/08/what-the-fpkm-a-review-rna-seq-expression-units/>.

 ## Bonus
 If you have time, motivation, enough disk space on your laptop, and want to use your own result files in tomorrow's practicals (:thumbsup:), try to run `Kallisto` on the full dataset of the experiment.
-This will be a bit long, but it can be left running in your hotel room while you are having fun in the pool, having dinner or sleeping.
-Otherwise, it may be useful one day after the course.
+This will be a bit long, but it can be left running in your hotel room while you are having fun in the pool tonight.
+Otherwise, it may be useful some day, after the course.
 ```sh
 ## First, create a directory for the raw data
 mkdir ~/data/rnaseq/FASTQ